Skip to content

 • Get physical.
 Exercise is helpful in keeping your bowel movements regular.

-• Beware of medicines.
+• Be aware of medicines.
 Certain prescription medicines (especially pain medicines) can slow your digestive system.

 • Talk to your healthcare provider if you are being treated for certain diseases that are related to constipation.
-He or she may have additional guidance for lowering your risks
+They may have additional guidance for lowering your risks

 TREATMENT